 Acquisition

-The second phase relates to the acquisition or purchase of that much-needed equipment.
-Purchasing an asset is one of the most important but also one of the hardest parts of the equipment life cycle.
-If you fail to make the right purchase, production and even profits could be affected.
+Once planning is complete, the next phase is acquisition.
+The acquisition or purchase of equipment is one of the most important but also one of the hardest parts of IT life cycle management.
+The right acquisition ensures that your equipment serves its intended purpose effectively and efficiently.
+If you fail to make the right purchase, production and profits could be negatively affected.
 Therefore, you need to:

 - Work with your budget in mind, ensuring you purchase equipment suited to your business